sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 ### Install the GitLab Runner

 * Go to the GitLab "Admin Area -> Runners" section.
-* Get the URL and create a variable in your Docker Manager's Terminal, e.g.:
+* Get the URL and create a variable with it in the bash session inside of your Runner's Docker container, e.g.:

 ```bash
 export GITLAB_URL=https://gitlab.example.com/
 ```

-* Get the registration token and create a variable in your Docker Manager's Terminal, e.g.:
+* Get the registration token and create a variable in the bash session inside of your Runner's Docker container, e.g.:

 ```bash
 export GITLAB_TOKEN=WYasdfJp4sdfasdf1234
 ```

-* Run the next command editing the name and tags as you need, you can also edit the tags later in the web user interface.
+* Run the next command editing the name and tags as you need, you can also edit them later in the web user interface.

 ```bash
 gitlab-runner \